9413d5ff2a0b4f237a264010b65350e7/TAG/README.md

 Everyone needs to get ready and [Dig Down Deep](https://youtu.be/0kLylyZciMg?si=M6cTCeHcdT1RYHaf).

 > [!CAUTION]
-> The government and CIA are actively trying to silence the Creator's words, so ask an older person about Prince's lyrics and for Vandaveer make sure you memorize Mark & Rose's faces and voices (in the Dig Down Deep video above) it will help you detect fake or altered Vandaveer like [But enough on that for now](https://music.youtube.com/watch?v=heLmOj9h6C8&si=h7evOx-la9ePm3WN) (that's CIA, back dating is something they do often).
+> The government and CIA are actively trying to silence the Creator's words, so ask an older person about Prince's lyrics and for Vandaveer make sure you memorize Mark & Rose's faces and voices (in the Dig Down Deep video above) it will help you detect fake or altered Vandaveer, like [But enough on that for now](https://music.youtube.com/watch?v=heLmOj9h6C8&si=h7evOx-la9ePm3WN) (that's CIA, back dating is something they do often).